-ESE 441 Engineering Design II (3)
+ESE 441: Senior Design II (3)

-The senior design sequence (ESE440 and ESE441) is a two-semester, team based and independent capstone project with deliverables.
+The senior design sequence (ESE 440 and ESE 441) is a two-semester, team based and independent capstone project with deliverables.
 The primary objective of the senior design course sequence is to provide a vehicle for students to transition from an academic environment to that of a commercial/professional engineering environment.
 Students learn to work in teams to complete a project from concept, practical design based on multiple constraints, to creating a deliverable product meeting the design specifications.
 Students present written, oral and poster presentations of the project.
 While most of the project work is done outside the classroom, guest speakers provide insight into other related topics from resume preparation, to program management, to team dynamics and to design methodologies used in industry.
 The project incorporates appropriate engineering standards and multiple realistic constraints.
 Not counted as a technical elective.
-Laboratory fee required.
+This course has an associated fee.
+Please see www.stonybrook.edu/coursefees for more information.
+Spring